jython/book/sandbox/functions.rst

 -----------------

 Builtin functions are those functions that are always in the Python namespace.
-In other words, they are the only truly globally defined names.
-As a result, they're somewhat like the classes from ``java.lang``.
-They
+In other words, these functions -- and builtin exceptions, boolean values, and some other objects -- are the only truly globally defined names.
+If you are familiar with Java, they are somewhat like the classes from ``java.lang``.

 Please refer to the documentation of the Python standard library [XXX link to the Jython.org version] for the formal documentation of these